Nearly half of all project managers do not use a structured project management methodology, which significantly impacts project success.

 After successful testing, the system is deployed to a live environment where it becomes available for use.
 Depending on feedback, the system may return to earlier phases if significant issues are identified.

-This final phase involves making changes after deployment, fixing issues not caught during earlier stages and responding to any problems users identify when the system is used in real scenarios.
+This final phase involves maintenance, making changes after deployment, fixing issues not caught during earlier stages and responding to any problems users identify when the system is used in real scenarios.

 The Waterfall model is best suited for projects where workflow requirements are well understood and less likely to change over time.